 Leprosy was considered to be highly contagious so the main treatment was containment, which involved isolating the sufferer from healthy people.
 Lepers would wear bandages to cover their sores and carried a bell to warn people that they were coming.

+This article was first published in the February 2016 issue of History Revealed.
 Answered by one of our Q&A experts, Sandra Lawrence.
-For more fascinating questions by Emily, and the rest of our panel, pick up a copy of History Revealed!
-Available in print and for digital devices.
+For more fascinating Q&A’s, pick up a copy of History Revealed – available in print and for digital devices.